launchdarkly/LaunchDarkly-Docs/apidocs/overview.md

 }
 ```

 You can change the feature flag's description with the following patch document as a set of executable instructions.
-For example, “add user X to targets for variation Y and remove user A from targets for variation B for test flag”.
+For example, “add user X to targets for variation Y and remove user A from targets for variation B for test flag”:

 ```json
 {